Suspect in custody after firing at officer

-A suspect is in custody after he reportedly fired at a police officer Monday morning at the Harbor Heights apartments on Altman Road on Tuesday morning.
+A suspect is in custody after he reportedly fired at a police officer Tuesday morning at the Harbor Heights apartments on Altman Road.

 Police were there to arrest suspect Dana Wiley, 35, on a warrant.
 No injuries were reported and charges are pending against him.
 After firing at officers, Wiley reportedly barricaded himself into a residence there and police, dressed in tactical gear, set up a perimeter around the house.
 They reportedly used tear gas and flash bangs to lure Altman outside during the standoff.